aggkesh/Ecommerce/README.md

 	- Upload all yaml files on Google Cloud Shell with shell script "ecommerce-application.sh".

-	- Now using Shell script "ecommerce-application.sh" to deploy application using command :-
+	- Now use Shell script "ecommerce-application.sh" to deploy application on Kubernetes using command :-

 		1. Give permission to shell script file.